Full course description

 Facilitator Andrew Galligan, MD, MS, FAAP

-Learning Objectives At the end of this session, participants will be able to:
+Learning Objectives At the end of this session, participants should be able to:

 - Define what values are and why they are important.

-- Articulate how values can differ and how this relates to patient care.
+- Describe how a difference in values relates to patient care.

-- Understand the tenets of values-based patient-centered care.
+- List the tenets of values-based patient-centered care.

 - Define patient-centered communication.

-- Understand shared decision making and its relationship to values-based patient-centered care.
+- Describe shared decision making and its relationship to values-based patient-centered care.